qalydon/qf-localc/README.md

 ```

 #### CNBC
+**NOTICE: As of 2021-09-01 it appears that CNBC no longer work for dividends.
+Research into this issue will be done to determine if there is a new way to use
+CNBC.**

 The CNBC data source currently supports the dividend category in a limited
 fashion (it can retrieve the TTM dividends for a date within the last month).
 However, TTM dividends are cached, so once the data has been retrieved